darkelm/design-blog/PROJECT_BRIEF.md

 ## What This Is

-An enterprise-grade design blog for a design organization within a tech consultancy specializing in digital product design.
+An enterprise-grade design blog for a healthcare SaaS company's design organization.
 It serves as the public voice of the design team—showcasing work, sharing thinking, building reputation, and attracting talent.

 This is not a personal blog or a marketing site.
 It's a professional publication comparable to:
 - Figma's blog (figma.com/blog)